 One of the unique activities that NAATBatt sponsors is Member Site Visits.
 At a Member Site Visit meeting, a corporate member of NAATBatt opens its facilities to a tour by other members and provides a detailed presentation about the host’s capabilities and objectives.
 Past hosts have included General Motors, Magna Steyr, Kemet, Cabot Corporation, Duke Energy, S&C Electric, EaglePicher Technologies, DNV-GL, EnerDel and Focus Graphite.
 Member Site Visit meetings are open to NAATBatt members only; you must be a member to attend.
 Each meeting ends with a complimentary networking reception and dinner at a place of local interest.

 NAATBatt holds workshops and webinars on topics of interest to NAATBatt members.
-Past workshops have explored the issue of lithium-ion battery safety and strategies for manufacturing cost reduction.
-A recent NAATBatt webinar explored the details of the Department of Energy’s Section 1703 Loan Guaranty program and its possible applicability to energy storage projects.
-NAATBatt International also partners with ees & Intersolar, the most attended solar-plus-storage event in North America, to produce workshops designed to educate installers and integrators about using energy storage technology with solar PV projects.
+Past workshops have explored the lithium-ion battery recycling, second life use of automotive lithium-ion batteries, lithium-ion battery safety and strategies for manufacturing cost reduction.
+A NAATBatt webinar explored the details of the Department of Energy’s Section 1703 Loan Guaranty program and its possible applicability to energy storage projects.
+NAATBatt International also partners with Intersolar North America, the most attended solar-plus-storage event in North America, to produce workshops designed to educate solar installers and integrators about using energy storage technology in conjunction with solar PV projects.

 Policy Road Trips